hlucey/third-party/cis5-iam.md

 See the example in our sample brokers: https://github.com/IBM/sample-resource-service-brokers

-## {{site.data.keyword.Bluemix_notm}} Identity and Access Management Token Scoping for third-party adopters
+## IAM token scoping for third-party adopters
 {: #token_scoping}

-User access tokens created with your client id can only be used to access your service APIs.
-Requests to other cloud APIs using this token will result in access denied, even if the user has an appropriate policy configured.
+User access tokens that are created with your Client ID can only be used to access your service APIs.
+Requests to other cloud APIs that use this token results in access denied, even if the user has an appropriate policy configured.

-As part of third-party integration, token scoping is being used to ensure that tokens have the minimal access scope needed to accomplish the user's goals.
-To facilitate this, IAM tokens will have access based on the client ID that created the token.
-This means that if an IAM token was created by a third-party service, an end user will not be able to execute certain APIs and functions, even if the user has an appropriate policy configured.
+As part of third-party integration, token scoping is being used to ensure that tokens have the minimal access scope that is needed to accomplish the user's goals.
+To facilitate this, IAM tokens access is based on the Client ID that created the token.
+If an IAM token was created by a third-party service, an end user can't run certain APIs and functions, even if the user has an appropriate policy configured.

 The impact on authorizations (all calls to `https://iam.bluemix.net/v2/authz`) is the need to pass down `scope` information in the subject.
 This information is contained inside an IAM token (base64 encoded) in the `scope` claim.

-Here is an example of what has been added in the authorization call:
+The following section is an example of what is added in the authorization call:
 ```
   [
    {  Headers